shank040-203/Pacman-python-3/README.md

 # PACMAN PYTHON 3

-Port of pacman to python 3 using pygame
+Remake of pacman to python 3 using pygame

 ## SETUP